gsferreira/Sandra.Snow.SnowTemplate/Snow/_posts/2016-02-03-the-shining-new-csharp-scripting-api.md

 ---
 layout: post
 title: The shining new C# Scripting API
+category: .NET
 ---

 **Say hello to the new Scripting Language: C#!**